Pessimism Vs. Optimism: How Mindset Impacts Wellbeing

 The majority of people do not come from families with an optimistic or pessimistic view of the globe; It’s a learned behaviour.
 Learned either through the experience of others or from other people who tell us our character: “You are a great runner, you are a winner, you are a loser, you are useless, you are not good at maths, you are a great musician, and so forth.”

 The most commonly used terms to describe this situation are Learned Hilarity and Learned optimism.
-The best part is that since this behavior can be taught, it can also be unlearned.
+The best part is that since this behaviour can be taught, it can also be unlearned.

 Signs Of Optimistic Thinking